Creating a Project in QGIS

 1. Open QGIS

-5. Press Finish.
-Your new project should now be created and opened:
+5. Your new project should now be created and uploaded to Mergin Maps cloud.

 # Add layers

-You may have noticed that the Mergin Maps plugin for QGIS has created a project almost identical to the one created by Mergin Maps Input in a previous tutorial: A single point layer called Survey and OpenStreetMap base mapping.
+You may have noticed that the project we have just created with Mergin Maps QGIS plugin is very similar to the project created in Mergin Maps mobile app in the previous tutorial.
+This basic project contains a single point layer called Survey and OpenStreetMap as a background map.

 TIP

-We'll now add two more layers - a point layer for surveying trees and a line layer for hedges.
+We will now add two more survey layers - a point layer for surveying trees and a line layer for hedges.

 1. Select Layer > Create Layer > New GeoPackage Layer...

-4. Add two more fields species and conditions with the data type Text Data.
+4. Add two more new fields called species and conditions with the data type Text Data.

 5. Click OK.
-A new layer called trees has now been added to your project:
+A new layer called trees has now been added to the Layers panel.

 6. Repeat steps 1 to 5 above to add another new layer called hedges with these details: